 keswick reservoir fishing report:

-3/15/19- Keswick Reservoir was spared the destruction of the Carr fire and is as beautiful as it ever was.
-Currently high flows from Shasta Dam have created un fishable conditions, however, we will continue to fish Keswick and expect the same great fishing we have experienced during the past several years when the flows are reduced. be sure to get in touch with us if this rainbow and brown trout fishery is of any interest to you in the coming year!
+5/17/19- Keswick Reservoir was spared the destruction of the Carr fire and is as beautiful as it ever was.
+Currently, flows from Shasta Dam are favorable for good fishable conditions.
+We will continue to fish Keswick and expect the same great fishing we have experienced during the past several years. be sure to get in touch with us if this rainbow and brown trout fishery is of any interest to you in the coming year!

 *Attention!!
 Keswick Reservoir about a mile below Shasta Dam is hazardous for inexperienced boaters.
 Dam water surges and a serious rock garden which is sometimes just above or below the surface can rip off outboards or punch holes in the bottoms of boats if impacted.
 If you want to learn how to fish Keswick Reservoir, hire a guide to show you the water first.
 Its well worth the money you'll save in boat repairs!